owlabout/blog/posts/vue/extending-vuejs-projects.md

 ![Untameable Code Monster vs fluffy cute monsters](./CodeMonster.png)
 :::

 Imagine you start building a little web-app that is supposed to do exactly one thing.
-But then while you're building it you start realizing: hey wouldn't it be awesome if it also did a second thing?
+But then the next project for a different customer comes along which is very similar except that it needs to be able to do another thing.
 And maybe even a third?
 So you start adding on to your little application.
-And then you realize, that you can use this little application for something different entirely, by just adding on another little feature.
+And then you realize, that you can use this little application for an entirely different customer project, by just adding on another little feature.
 And at some point down the road you take a step back, and (feeling a bit like Dr. Frankenstein) you realize you've created a monster, that you cannot control.

 Sound slightly familiar?
 It sure does to me.
-I think anyone who has built an application for multiple use-cases will, at some point, have realized, that there usually isn't a *one solution that fits all*.
+I think anyone who has built an application and adapted it for multiple projects will, at some point, have realized, that there usually isn't a *one solution that fits all*.
 Instead you start adding feature after feature, many of which end up only being used in one single project.
 In effect you're shipping enormous amounts of code for extremely simple tasks.

 ## Goal

 I currently have a monster of a Vuejs project.
-I decided it was time to tame the asshole and reduce him to a cute and fluffy version and supply him with some extra gadgets for handling more complex or unique tasks.
+I decided it was time to tame the asshole, reduce him to a cute and fluffy version and supply him with some extra gadgets for handling more complex or unique tasks.
 The endstate needed to fulfill these requirements:

 - The core project has some core components and functionalities that need to **always** be included
 - Some modules need to be included **only** if specified in that project